rocket-pool/docs.rocketpool.net/docs/en/node-staking/maintenance/alerting.md

 This section is for advanced users who are experienced with Prometheus and modifying YAML files.
 :::

-For more advanced configuration of alerts you can add your own based on any metric that is available in the Prometheus container managed by the Smartnode Stack.
+For more advanced configuration of alerts you can add your own based on any metric that is available in the Prometheus container managed by the Smart Node Stack.
 Add your own yaml file containing [Prometheus Alerting Rules](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/) into the `~/.rocketpool/alerting/rules/` directory and those rules and restart the Prometheus container with `docker stop rocketpool_prometheus` followed by `docker start rocketpool_prometheus`.
 Then run `docker logs rocketpool_prometheus` to confirm that Prometheus loaded your configuration file successfully (you want to see a line with _msg="Completed loading of configuration file" filename=/etc/prometheus/prometheus.yml_ and not _err="error loading config from \"/etc/prometheus/prometheus.yml\"..._)